Coaching & Training Services

 Click the button below to learn more about our self-paced 7 Habits of Perfect Puppy Parents and DIY Dog Training courses and our quarterly group classes, Foundations for Fearful Fidos and Mayhem to Mellow: Getting Help with Your Reactive Dog!See Our Online & Group Classes

-Basic coaching package
+Basic coaching program

-The Basic Coaching Package is a great option for new puppy parents and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
+The Basic Coaching Program is a great option for new puppy parents and pet guardians that want to teach their happy-go-lucky pup a few skills like sit, come, and stay.
 After the initial online consultation, we will coach you through training your own dog in-person so you can continue advancing your dog’s skills after finishing up with us.

-advanced coaching package
+advanced coaching program

-The Advanced Coaching Package is geared toward pet parents that are looking for extra help with their pup – extended manners training, fearful or aggressive behavior, and barking/lunging at others while on leash.
+The Advanced Coaching Program is geared toward pet parents that are looking for extra help with their pup – extended manners training, fearful or aggressive behavior, and barking/lunging at others while on leash.
 Expanded lessons and support, plus an essentials training kit provided at the beginning of your training to make working through challenges a breeze.

 Service area includes Phoenix, Scottsdale, Paradise Valley, Peoria, and surrounding areas.